WalnutZtudio/Woo-Priceza-tracking/README.md

 It so Easy!!

-you just insert merchantId it done.
+You just insert merchantId it done.

 ## Change Log